lexicalunit/atom-notes/README.md

 - **Open Source**
 - **No Rich Text** - Instead, you get to use [Markdown][md]!
-- **Sync Whereever You Want** - You can save notes locally, in Dropbox, or in Google Drive.
+- **Sync Wherever You Want** - You can save notes locally, in Dropbox, or in Google Drive.

 # Keybindings